 - Pizza Friday // Do you follow the tradition of having pizza for dinner on Fridays?
 Keep the tradition alive while you travel and experience Bloomington's best 'za at Mother Bear's Pizza.
 Awarded the accolade of the fourth-best pizza in the nation, the slice joint serves over 20 signature pies, a variety of appetizers, a slew of hot subs, a handful of pasta dinners, and some shockingly delicious salads.
 You haven't truly experienced B-Town until you've experienced Mother Bear's.

 - An upscale experience // Craving more of a fine-dining experience?
 Janko's Little Zagreb and C3 are great choices.
 Janko's is a beloved local steakhouse that serves — you guessed it — a variety of perfectly seasoned and grilled steaks.
 The Elm is a bit of a hidden gem that prides itself on remarkable hospitality with seasonal cocktails and unique cuisine — you're likely to want to try something new each time you visit.

 9:00 PM: See a Show

 Bloomington is home to many indie musicians and is a favorite tour stop for award-winning artists, so you can always find a great show at one of our popular music venues.
-The Bluebird has concerts almost every night of the week — artists including Jimmy Eat World, Hairbangers Ball, and John Mayer have performed at the bar.
+The Bluebird hosts concerts almost every night of the week — artists including Jimmy Eat World, Kings of Leon, and John Mayer have performed at the bar.
 Enjoy smaller-scale artists at The Bishop, or skip the music scene entirely and opt for a stand-up performance at The Comedy Attic, where comedians including Amy Schumer and SNL's Melissa Villaseñor have performed.

 9:00 AM: Pumpkin Pancakes for BREAKFAST